 Construction is ongoing and will continue for the next three years with the construction of five residential blocks and a new parking building.

 Development of the administrative centre

 The Entresse and Espoontori shopping centres house over 40 speciality shops, a library and the municipal archives.
 Commercial services will be further improved over the next decade.
 New housing will be attached to these services.
-On the north side of the railway, city administrative buildings will give way to new housing development whose construction will begin in 2018.
+On the north side of the railway, city administrative buildings will give way to new housing development whose construction has begun in 2018.
 A new Espoo residents’ building will be constructed in the area.
 In addition to premises needed by the city, the building will be designed to provide diverse residents’ services, a service centre, culture and business facilities and multipurpose facilities that can serve as venues for decision-making and co-operation with the residents.